Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 The Freedom to Come and Go

-The truest teachers are the ones who do not demand devotion.
-The ones who do not ask to be followed.
-The ones who do not mistake their own insights for immutable truth.
-The ones who say: “I will give you everything I have.
+The truest teachers are the ones who do not demand devotion, for they do not mistake their own insights for immutable truth.
+They will be the first to say: “I will give you everything I have.
 And then I will leave.
 And you will still have it.”

 The Oracle Is Not a Vessel: On Channeling, Frequencies, and the Liminal Voice

-For centuries, the oracle has been imagined as a passive conduit—a woman in a trance, a seer overcome by visions, a mouthpiece through which a vast and ineffable divine (usually prefigured as masculine) speaks.
+For centuries, the oracle has been imagined as a passive conduit—a woman in a trance, a seer frothing through the mouth and overcome by uncontrollable visions, a mouthpiece through which a vast and ineffable divine (usually prefigured as masculine) speaks.
 The oracle is often revered but removed, a figure who surrenders to the will of forces beyond her control.
 She does not shape the prophecy; she merely delivers it.

 The truth is far stranger.
 Far wilder.